muratcabuk/Notes/DevOps/IISWebDeploy.md

 To allow the WMSVC the right to use the runCommand functionality we need to grant it the right to  __replace a Process level token__.
 Note: you can try granting this right through the local security policy but I could not get this to work, so I used SC Privs wmsvc  command.
 From a command prompt type __sc privs wmsvc SeChangeNotifyPrivilege/SeImpersonatePrivilege/SeAssignPrimaryTokenPrivilege__ __Run  sc qprivs wmsvc to make sure SeAssignPrimaryTokenPrivilege has been added to existing privileges__.
-More information on this can be found [here](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee619740(v=ws.10)).
+More information on this can be found [here](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee619740(v=ws.10)). runCommand provider ile aynı ayarı recycleApp için de yapmak gerekiyor yani.

 Recycle WMSVC with the following commands at a command prompt